klemens-morgenstern/sqlite/readme.md

 # boost_sqlite

-This library provides a simple C++ sqlite library.
+This library provides a simple C++ sqlite wrapper.

 It includes: